Rigorous data-driven computation of spectral properties of Koopman operators for dynamical systems: Computing spectral measures from trajectory data

 \subsection{Convergence results}

-We now provide convergence theorems for the recovery of the spectral measure of $\mathcal{K}$.
+We now provide convergence theorems for recovering the spectral measure of $\mathcal{K}$.
 A reader concerned with only the practical aspects of our algorithms can safely skip over this section while appreciating that the convergence guarantees are rigorous.